On This Day In History: Mysterious Death Of White Queen Anne Neville – On Mar 16, 1485

 Richard III and Queen Anne Neville – Stained glass window at Cardiff Castle.
 Credit: VeteranMP - CC BY-SA 3.0

 In 1483, Edward IV died, leaving the throne to his young son Edward V, with Anne's husband, Richard, named Lord Protector.
-Anne was fifteen, Richard eighteen at the time of their marriage.
-Richard soon found a way to have his nephew declared illegitimate and took the throne himself as Richard III (a controversial king who plotted and killed to get to the throne), and Anne was crowned with Richard in Westminster Abbey.
+Anne was fifteen, Richard eighteen, at the time of their marriage.
+Richard soon found a way to have his nephew declared illegitimate, took the throne himself as Richard III (a controversial king who plotted and killed to get it), and Anne was crowned with him in Westminster Abbey.

 They had a child, Edward, who died suddenly in April 1484, and soon after, Anne died of tuberculosis, aged 28, on March 16, 1485.
 She was buried in Westminster Abbey, and her grave was unmarked until a bronze tablet was erected in 1960 by the Richard III Society.